Kia Ceed hatchback - Interior & comfort

 Interior quality and refinement really impress, elevating the Kia Ceed in a tough class

-Kia Ceed dashboard
+Kia Ceed infotainment and navigation

 Which Is Best?